spineki/spineki.github.io/content/articles/closures_as_iterators.md

 30
 ```

 Nice!
-So we were able to recreate, more-or-less, the equivalent of `operator++ and operator*` using a functor.
+So we were able to re-create, more-or-less, the equivalent of `operator++` and `operator*` using a functor.

 ## One step too far

 Not so fast.
-We stopped calling the previous closure just in time, but we would get an out-of-bound error if we were to call it once more.
+We stopped calling the previous closure just in time, but we would get an out-of-bounds error if we were to call it once more.
 We need a built-in way to detect the end of iteration.

 We can get some inspiration from other languages, like Rust.
 In Rust, an iterator is just something that must implement the [next()](https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next) function